cybertraining-dsc/fa20-523-349/project/project.md

 ## 2. Background Research and Previous Work

 In many real-world applications, data is captured over the course of time, constituting a Time-Series.
 Time-Series often contain temporal dependencies that cause two otherwise identical points of time to belong to different classes or predict different behavior.
 This characteristic generally increases the difficulty of analysing them.
 The traditional statistical learning model (Naive Bayes, SVM, Simple Neural Networks) is difficult to deal with the problem of time series prediction, since the model is unable to understand the time-series dependence of data.
-Traditional time series prediction models such as ARMA / ARIMA can only deal with linear time series with certain periodicity.
+Traditional time series prediction models such as autoregressive integrated moving average (ARIMA) can only deal with linear time series with certain periodicity.
 The anomaly events and human strategies in the racing competition make these methods no longer applicable.
 Therefore, time series prediction models (RNN, GRU, LSTM, etc.) based on deep learning are more suitable for solving such problems.
-Previous racing prediction attempts such as [^1][^5][^6] could not make real-time predictions because the data they used was based on Lap, that is, new data would only be generated when the car passed a specific position.
+Previous racing prediction attempts such as [^2][^5][^6] could not make real-time predictions because the data they used was based on Lap, that is, new data would only be generated when the car passed a specific position.
 And we will try to use high-frequency telemetry data to make predictions.

 ## 3. Choice of Data-sets

-We select races of superspeedway after 2013 with at least 5 years data each, and after removing corrupted data, get a dataset of 25 races from four events.
-Among all the events, Indy500 is the most dynamic one which has both the largest PitLapsRatio and RankChangesRatio, Iowa is the least.

-We will train models separately for each event.
-Races of the first five years are used as the training dataset, the remains are used as testing data.
-Since Pocono has only five years of data in total, its training set uses four of them.
-First, we start from Indy500 and use Indy500-2018 as validation set.
-Then we investigate the generalization capability of the model on data of the other events.
+There are two main sources of data: One is the game record from 2013 to 2019.
+The other is telemetry data for 2017 and 2018.

+The race record only includes the time spent in each section and does not include the precise location of every two cars at a certain point in time.
+Telemetry data is a high-resolution data, each car will produce about 7 records per second, we use telemetry data to estimate the position of each car at any time.
+In order to expand the training data set, we used interpolation to convert ordinary race records into a time series of car positions.
+If we assume that the speed of the car within each section does not change, then the position of the car at time T can be calculated as follows:
+LapDistance(T) \approx L \frac{T-T_1}{T_2 - T_1} .
+T_1 and T_2 are the start and end time of the current section.
+L=2.5 miles is the length of the section.
 ![alt text](https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-349/main/project/images/Untitled6.png)